cargomail-org/grip/README.md

 ## Introduction

-&emsp;With the growing popularity of protocols based on the OAuth 2.0 specification, there is a need for an interoperable standard that specifies how to convey information about the user from an identity provider to the relying party across security domain boundaries.
-The problem is that such a system is challenging to design because OAuth 2.0 and OIDC are single-authority protocols.
-We introduce a dual-authority NIST SP 800-63C conformant trust framework that dynamically establishes trust between mutually unknown parties.
+&emsp;With the growing popularity of protocols based on the OAuth 2.0 specification, there is a need for an interoperable standard that specifies how to convey information about the user from an identity provider to a relying party across security domain boundaries.
+The problem is that designing such a system is challenging because OAuth 2.0 and OIDC are single-authority protocols.

+&emsp;We introduce a dual-authority, NIST SP 800-63C conformant, trust framework that propagates identity information from an IdP to an RP when the RP and the IdP are not a single entity or are not under common administration.

 ## Sequence Diagram